pswhdev/ivf-predictor/README.md

 The project’s ultimate goal is to provide healthcare professionals with a robust tool that not only predicts treatment outcomes but also helps refine treatment strategies, improve patient satisfaction, and maximize success rates.

+**Note:**
+I had to restart a new repo without history due to the size of the original repo so I could deploy the project.
+To refer to the commit history, please go to my [original repo](https://github.com/pswhdev/ivf-success-predictor)

 The deployed project can be accessed [here]()

 ## Table of contents